What can I learn from my body type?- Part one

 A follow up post will be Part Two: An over view of the workout structure and nutritional plan for each body type.
 I will explain the type of workouts that provide the best results, and what nutritional guidelines they should follow to increase their success rate.

+Let's get started...
 There are 3 different body types; endomorphs, mesomorphs and ectomorphs.
-Say what?
-Let me explain.

 This body type either gets all the glory for having amazing curves and an amazing hourglass figure, or they are criticized for their difficulty to produce desired results.
-Endomorph women are soft, voluptuous, curvy and when they can maintain their figure they are the picturesque body of a “real woman.”
-Male endomorphs have soft and round bodies.
+Endomorph women are soft, voluptuous, curvy.
+When they can maintain their figure they are the picturesque body of a "real woman." (insert eye roll)

 An example of an endomorph would be Serena Williams and Beyonce.

 This body type tends to be defined as the "genetically gifted" and has an athletic build.
 Women have an hour glass shape while men have a V-shape or more boxier frame.
 They tend to have lean muscle mass without much effort and use that to be natural athletes.
 This is usually the body type that is plastered all over fitness magazines becasue they are considered to be the "ideal" fitness model.

 Rant: This is exactly why I want you to know your body type.
 Pictures can be so deceiving.
 I am not saying that if you are not a mesomorph you will never be able to be a fitness model, but the fitness industry makes money on making us think our body type is not adequate.
 I have fallen into this trap many times.
 I find myself looking at photo shopped perfect bodies and I feel then even more inadequate.
 The truth is, anyone can be strong and muscular with a healthy body, but my body proportions will never be the same as yours.
 My beautiful ideal should be different than yours.